Where can I find gender inclusive restrooms?

 UMass Pass Name Change

-Prior to legally changing your name, you can also change your FIRST name on your UMass Pass.
-You can download the UMass Pass Name Change Form and email the form to or you may pick one up at the UMass Pass office located in the campus center.
-For a private appointment e-mail or by calling 508-999--8121.
+Prior to legally changing your name, you can change your FIRST name on your UMass Pass.
+You can download the UMass Pass Name Change Form and email the form to Grace Travassos at email@example.com, or you may pick one up at the UMass Pass office located in the campus center.
+To set up a private appointment please call Grace at 508-999-8134.

 Alias Name Change

-How To Create An Alias -- An alias is an alternate identifier that commonly follows a firstname.lastname convention, such as mary.smith.
+An alias is an alternate identifier that commonly follows a firstname.lastname convention, such as mary.smith.
 You can use it to more clearly identify yourself in email, especially if you feel that your UMassD Logon doesn't specifically identify you to email senders and receivers.
-For Transgender students, an Alias is the name you prefer to be called.
+For trans students, an alias can be used to alter your first name without a legal name change.
+To set up an alias:

 Once your email alias has been established, you may request your email "display name" be update as well.
 Please open an Access Management case at https://ithelp.umassd.edu.

-Gender-inclusive Housing is a suite of rooms in which assignments are not determined by biological sex.
-This is often seen as a "safe space" for students who feel more comfortable living with students of a different biological sex, transgender students, or students interested in social justice issues involving gender conformity.
+Gender-inclusive housing is a suite of rooms in which assignments are not determined by biological sex.
+This is often seen as a "safe space" for students who feel more comfortable living with students of a different biological sex, trans students, or students interested in social justice issues involving gender.
 Please note that students must actively choose to live in this community.
 Any questions or interest in gender inclusive housing options can be directed to our Assistant Director for Housing Administrative Services, Brad Rohrer, at email@example.com.

 How To Receive a Legal Name Change in Massachusetts

-There is a Human Rights Clinic at UMass School of Law that will help students with legal name changes.
+The Human Rights Clinic at UMass School of Law can help students with legal name changes.
 Click here for details: HRH Clinic

 Where to Go